apache/beam/plugins/java-sdk-code-completion-plugin/README.md

 # Apache Beam Java SDK Completion Plugin

 The Beam Java SDK Completion Plugin is an IntelliJ Plugin that provides Java SDK Beam Transform completions.
+The project is a part of Google Summer of Code program.
+The related proposal: https://docs.google.com/document/d/1ZT70nv6XvX_ShS0Y_aSNpOYelBkmRhiZ4HUMvY9dqXA/edit?usp=sharing .
+This project is not officially supported by Apache Beam.

 ## Project Structure
 The project consists of the following parts: